Nov. 21, 2025

 🫶 Love this show?
 Leave a review to help more women over 50 find us.

-💡Want support through menopause, mindset shifts, or midlife transitions?
+💡Want menopause support, mindset shifts, or support with midlife transitions?

 Let’s talk midlife body positivity, self-talk, and redefining aging for women — without the “midlife crisis” narrative.
 Every week I'm adding new success strategies for midlife women.